AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 declaration  or a formal or generic formal parameter of mode ``IN`` if at least one of the following is true:

-*
-   the overlaying object is not a constant object;
+* the overlaying object is not a constant object;

-*
-   overlaying object or overlaid object is marked as Volatile;
+* overlaying object or overlaid object is marked as Volatile;

-This rule has no parameters.

 .. rubric:: Example